GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 #.
 Bit 3 (4): If set, then it means the external API uses a column-major format for
    matrices (e.g., MATLAB, Fortran).
 If not set we default to row-major format (C/C++, Python, etc.).
+#.
+Bit 4 (8): If set, the we enable GMT's modern run-mode (where -O -K are
+   not allowed and PostScript is written to hidden temp file).
+Default is the GMT classic run-mode.

 The ``print_func`` argument is a pointer to a function that is used to print messages from GMT via GMT_Message_ or GMT_Report_ from external environments that cannot use the